A successful start with intrinsic safety

 Staying under the ignition limit curve

 How does it work?
 The protective principle of intrinsic safety involves limiting the energy in the electrical circuit so that the surrounding explosive atmosphere cannot be ignited by a spark or by impermissible warming of the surface of the electrical components.
-An electrical circuit is considered to be intrinsically safe if the pair of values made up of the voltage and current are underneath the ignition limit curve for the relevant explosive atmosphere.
-For each explosion group, there is a corresponding curve.
-The maximum permissible voltage and current values that ensure intrinsic safety are determined by the manufacturer for electrical circuits with linear (resistive) current limiting on the basis of ignition limit curves.
+The typical upper limit for the maximum power in an intrinsically safe circuit is three watts.

 For use in Zone 1 or Zone 0, the permissible value is reduced by an additional safety factor of 1.5.
-For example, a piece of intrinsically safe electrical equipment with a power supply of 30 V intended for use in an explosive atmosphere in explosion group IIC must be supplied with a maximum of 102 mA in Zone 1.
+For example, an intrinsically safe electrical device with a maximum output voltage U0 of 30 V that is to be used in an explosive atmosphere of explosion group IIC may supply a maximum I0 of 102 mA in Zone 1.

 One essential aspect of the intrinsic safety type of protection is the question of its reliability when it comes to compliance with voltage and current limits, including when assuming certain errors will occur.
 Depending on the intended application range (Zone 0, 1 or 2), the letter a, b or c is therefore added to the Ex i device designation.
 While it is sufficient for these values to be complied with during normal operation for Zone 2, electrical circuits for Zone 1 must be capable of withstanding an error.
 At the highest level of protection, for use in Zone 0, a device with intrinsically safe circuits must comply with these current and voltage values even if two errors occur.